 Crycoolers performance and reliability are continually improving.
 They are frequently implemented for military, commercial and space applications.
-The most commonly used crycoolers for various applications are Stirling, Brayton, Joule-Thomson, Gifford-McMahon, and pulse tube crycoolers.
-They are small devices that generate low temperatures by compression and expansion of gas in a closed cycle manner.
-Crycooler consist of compressor, a heat exchanger and an expander.
+The most commonly used cooling cycles for various applications are Stirling, Brayton, Joule-Thomson, Gifford-McMahon, and pulse tube crycoolers.
+They are small devices (for certain applications) that generate low temperatures by compression and expansion of gas in a closed cycle manner.
+Stirling crycooler consist of compressor, a heat exchanger and an expander.
 With a cryogenic fluid as the working substance and moving parts, the fluid is moved around the thermodynamic cycle.
 The temporal development of this evolution is the cooldown process, which is the main issue of the present research [2, 3, 4].

-There are some applications that the cooldown time to steady state is a crucial design parameter.
-These applications are usually carried by a man.
-Typically, the requirement involves cooling down a certain mass, which can be a detector, for example, from room temperature to cryogenic temperature within a stipulated amount of time.
+There are some applications where the cooldown time to steady state is a crucial design parameter.
+These applications are usually carried by a man (except applications such as missile war head that requires fast cool down time and it is not man handled).
+Typically, the requirement involves cooling down a certain mass, which can be an IR detector, for example, from room temperature to cryogenic temperature within a stipulated amount of time.
 If one wants to calculate the transient response of the crycooler, it is possible, at least in theory.
 The main physical processes involved in crycoolers operation are heat transfer, fluid dynamic, acoustics, mechanical and electromagnetic.
 The physical equations describing these processes may be written as time dependent, discretized, and numerically solved over the time history.
 Since these processes are physically different, so does the numerical behavior, the discretization method (mechanical problems are discretized with finite element approach while fluid dynamic equations are discretized with finite volume approach) and the path to reach convergence.
 Consequently, different physical issues involve different commercial software, and there is no platform, at least commercially available, that can deal with electromagnetic and fluid dynamic, for example, in the same platform.
-In addition, crycoolers operate at frequency range of 30 Hz to 500 Hz, and in order to capture physical events occurring in this range the time step must be sufficiently small.
+In addition, crycoolers operate at frequency range of 15 Hz to 500 Hz, and in order to capture physical events occurring in this range the time step must be sufficiently small.
 From the Currant-Friedrichs-Lewy (CFL) (A condition that is related to the distance that any information travels within the mesh during a time step) and the tiny computational cells involved in a typical discretized crycooler model, the time step would have to be less than 0.5 ms. Taking into account that typical crycoolers cooldown time range is 3-5 minutes, it requires hundred thousands time steps to reach convergence for each variable (pressure, temperature, velocity field, etc.).
 Combining all together, number of unknown variables, nonlinear iterations per time step, time step restrictions, mesh size, parallel scalability issues, high computational costs and smooth interactions between the different codes, make this mission almost impossible, especially for industrial applications.